inokoj/VAP-Realtime/train/README.md

 $ pip install -r requirements-training.txt
 ```

+You also need to install `sox` software to load wav audio files.

 ## (2) Preparation

 To begin, you need to create CSV files that define the training, validation, and test data.